stan-dev/design-docs/designs/0013-profiling.md

 # Profiling on the Stan model level
 [stan-model-profiling]: #stan-model-profiling

-The proposed profile interface is the addition of a new Stan language construct, termed `profile`, that profiles all code within its enclosed brackets.
-The construct `profile` takes one argument, a string, which is used to summarize the timing results.
-This is the profile name.
+The proposed profile interface is the addition of a new Stan language construct, the `profile` statement.
+The `profile` statement takes one string argument (a name) and is followed by a code block. `profile` measures the performance of code in the block and summarizes it under the given profile name.
-This is then followed by a set of curly brackets that define the explicit scope of the profile.

 For instance, in a simple linear regression the `profile` command could be used to measure the cost of the joint density: